LedFx/LedFx/docs/api.rst

 .. rubric:: PUT

-Supports tool instances of currently only force_color, others may be added in the future
+Supports tool instances of currently only force_color and oneshot, others may be added in the future

 **force_color**